marcuszcoding/snake-client/README.md

 - Follow steps inside the snek server repo to run the server side.
 - Run the development snake client using the `node play.js` command.
-- Remember that your movement keys are: \n
+- Remember that your movement keys are:
-  "W" to move up. \n
+  "W" to move up.
-  "A" to move left. \n
+  "A" to move left.
   "S" to move down.
   "D" to move right.
 - You may also use the key "R" to say "Wassup" to any people playing with you!